RbnGlz/INFORMER/README.md

 ## Running tests

-To execute the unit tests, install the test dependencies (e.g. `pytest`) if not already installed and run:
+To execute the unit tests, install the test dependencies (`pytest` and `torch`) if they are not already installed and run:

 ```bash
 pytest